 - amputations due to neuropathy or vessel disease

 Type 2 diabetes may increase the risk of developing Alzheimer’s disease, especially if your blood sugar is not well managed.

 Complications in pregnancy

 High blood sugar levels during pregnancy can increase the risk of:

 - high blood pressure

 - birth defects

-No matter what type of diabetes you have, you’ll need to work closely with your doctor to keep it under control.
+No matter what type of diabetes you have, you’ll need to work closely with your doctor to manage it.